Coping with my daughter’s FFS Surgery

-> All of us have facial features that may be considered on a scale of feminine or masculine.
+All of us have facial features that may be considered on a scale of feminine or masculine.
 The vast majority of these traits depend on our skull’s bone development during puberty.
 Male skulls begin to change in adolescence.
 Actually, children’s skulls do not demonstrate marked gender differences.
-So we can think of FGAS as returning to the bone structure to its original form, as Alexandra Hamer, a facial gender analyst, expounds in her thesis on facial gender.
+So we can think of FGAS as returning the bone structure to its original form, as Alexandra Hamer, a facial gender analyst, expounds in her thesis on facial gender.

-> Why does she want facial gender surgery?
+Why does my daughter want facial gender surgery?

-> Well, it’s precisely those features that your daughter wants to minimize so that her face looks more feminine, with smoother, rounded lines.
+Well, it’s precisely those features that your daughter wants to minimize so that her face looks more feminine, with smoother, rounded lines.
 Yet it is not just about appearances.
 These masculine facial features bother her, possibly causing excruciating dysphoria at times.
 She does not identify with the gender they represent, and suffers being misgendered as a result.

 Imagine being called the wrong name constantly.
 Or being mistaken for someone else everyday.
 How long would you last at school or work if treated with hate or disgust while expected to be a “team member” producing acceptable work?